yogyogi/minikube/site/content/en/docs/tutorials/custom_cert_ingress.md

 ## Overview

-- This tutorial will show you how to configure custom TLS certificatate for ingress addon.
+- This tutorial will show you how to configure custom TLS certificate for ingress addon.

 ## Tutorial